SoftingIndustrial/datafeed-edge-connector/common/opcua.md

 ######  Trusted Application Certificates

-Allows manipulation and information retrieval on the current server endpoint's trusted certificates.
+Allows manipulation and information retrieval on the current OPC UA Server endpoint's trusted certificates.
 All remote OPC UA client application instances whose certificates are listed in this view have a trust relationship established with the current endpoint.

 ![OPC UA Endpoint trusted certificate](../documentation_pics/opc_ua_endpoint_trusted_certificates.png)